 Biodiesel is meant to be used in standard diesel engines and is thus distinct from the vegetable and waste oils used to fuel converted diesel engines.
-Biodiesel can be used alone, or blended with petrodiesel.
+Biodiesel can be used alone or blended with petrol diesel.

-The term "biodiesel" is standardized as mono-alkyl ester in the United States.
-If you are burning home-made biodiesel in your diesel engine, your final filtration should be 1 micron single-pass bag filter.
+The term "biodiesel" is standardized as a mono-alkyl ester in the United States.
+If you are burning home-made biodiesel in your diesel engine, your final filtration should be 1-micron single-pass bag filter.
 This will remove unwanted contamination and preserve your vehicle's fuel pump, fuel filter, and fuel injectors.

 *NOTE* We recommend that the final filtration should be between 1 and 5 microns, but depending on the state of your bio-diesel during production, you may start with 200,100 or 50 microns, and move down to 25 or 10 microns, and then to 5 or 1 micron.

 To get you started we have a Bio-Diesel Kit which includes an X100 filter bag housing with carbon steel mounting legs, a differential pressure indicator, and 10 PONG1X01 filter bags rated 1 micron.
 The starter package will have all necessary components, however, if you need additional parts they are all available for individual purchase.
 The X100 housing will have a Viton® gasket in the package.